broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 As described in Step 2 (UMI extraction), UMIs are DNA tags that allow us to distinguish between PCR duplicates (duplicate reads with the same UMI) and biological duplicates (duplicate reads with different UMIs).

-In this step, the workflow sorts the aligned BAMs coordinates using Picard's [SortSam](https://gatk.broadinstitute.org/hc/en-us/articles/360036510732-SortSam-Picard-) tool and then groups the duplicates using UMI_tools [group](https://umi-tools.readthedocs.io/en/latest/reference/group.html#) function.
+In this step, the workflow sorts the aligned BAMs coordinates using Picard's [SortSam](https://gatk.broadinstitute.org/hc/en-us/articles/360036510732-SortSam-Picard-) tool and then groups the duplicates using UMI_tools' [group](https://umi-tools.readthedocs.io/en/latest/reference/group.html#) function.
 Once the duplicates are grouped by UMI, the PCR duplicates are marked using Picard's [MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-).
 This step outputs new genome- and transcriptome-aligned BAM files with PCR duplicates tagged and a corresponding index file.

 #### 5. Gene quantification